Compact Hypergroups from Discrete Subfactors: Compact hypergroups from local discrete subfactors

 Denote by $\N\subset\M\subset\M_1\subset\M_2$ the (beginning of) the Jones tower and by $\gamma$ the canonical endomorphism of the subfactor (Section \ref{sec:genQsys}).
 In this section, we show that if $\N\subset\M$ is irreducible discrete and \emph{local} then the von Neumann algebra $\M'\cap\M_2 \cong \Hom(\gamma,\gamma) = \gamma(\M)' \cap \M$ is \emph{commutative}.
 In the finite index case, the result follows from Fourier duality, the Fourier transform is a bijection onto $\Hom(\theta,\theta)$ in this case, and from the commutativity of ordinary Q-systems \cite[\Def 4.20]{BiKaLoRe2014-2}.
 In the local discrete case, we show it by exploiting the proof of Theorem \ref{thm:ucpstatesduality} and proving the identification of $\Hom(\gamma,\gamma)$ with $L^\infty(K,\omega_E)$, where $K$ is the spectrum of $\Cred(\N\subset\M)$.

 \begin{rmk} As we shall see in Section \ref{sec:nonlocal}, the commutativity of $\Hom(\gamma,\gamma)$ also holds for some non-local subfactors.
 Examples of this are provided by conformal inclusions: take the finite index subfactors associated with intervals in the Virasoro net $\Vir_{1/2}$ embedded into the (non-local) real Fermionic net.
-In this case, see \cite[\Sec 2]{MaSc1990}, we have non-local $\ZZ_2$-fixed point subfactors, thus $\Hom(\gamma,\gamma) \cong L^\infty(\ZZ_2)$. \end{rmk}
+In this case, see \cite[\Sec 2]{MaSc1990}, we have non-local (with respect to the given braiding) $\ZZ_2$-fixed point subfactors, thus $\Hom(\gamma,\gamma) \cong L^\infty(\ZZ_2)$. \end{rmk}

 \begin{rmk} In the finite index case, the condition of $\Hom(\gamma,\gamma)$ commutative is at the root of the analysis of \cite{Bi2016}.
 It is also the starting point of another recent work on the categorifiability of fusion rules in unitary fusion categories \cite{LiPaWu2019-arxiv}. \end{rmk}